Organized changing station: teal & pink cloth diapers, inserts, wipes, and silver nursing cups in a velvet pouch.

 ✅ Trial stash approach

 Before investing in a full stash, buy 3 to 5 diapers of 2 or 3 different types and use them for a week.
-The type you reach for most consistently — the one that fits best and causes you the least friction — is the one worth committing to at scale.
+The type you reach for most consistently — the one that fits best and causes the least friction — is the one worth committing to at scale.

 The Cloth Diaper Wash Routine